 - after rotating, place a checkmark next to Specify Origin, and set the X, Y and Z values to 0"

 To update a symbol's 2D CAD block

 Now that we have adjusted the orientation of our 3D symbol, we are ready to adjust the display of this object in 2D as well.

-- With the Symbol Specification dialog still open, select the 2D Block tab.
+- With the Symbol Specification dialog still open, select the 2D Block panel.

 - Click on the Generate Block button to automatically generate a CAD block based on an overhead projection of the selected symbol.

-Note: In the Symbol Specification dialog, you can also choose how this object is placed in the plan on the Options tab, its Materials on the Materials tab, and it's Sizing.
+In the Symbol Specification dialog, you can also choose how this object is placed in the plan on the "Options" panel, its Materials on the "Materials" panel, and it's Sizing on the "Sizing" panel.

 - Once you have completed making changes in this dialog, click OK to apply them to the object in the Library Browser.